 Marcus specialises in litigation and arbitration.
 He advises and represents national and international companies in all areas of business law and commercial law.
-Marcus writes and contributes to articles on German and European business law and financial markets law.
+Marcus regularly writes and contributes to articles on current trends in dispute resolution as well as German and European business law and financial markets law.

 He is a member of our Commercial Disputes group and our skills group Insolvency Disputes.
 Marcus speaks German and English.

 Advising and representing a global OEM in its worldwide defense against compliance-related customer claims brought against the OEM and its dealers (with a special focus on the law of legal services).